 Pension and Postretirement Health Benefits - Pension and postretirement health obligations and costs are developed from actuarial valuations.
 The determination of the obligation and expense for pension and postretirement health benefits is dependent on the selection of certain assumptions used by actuaries in calculating such amounts.
 Those assumptions are described in the Notes to Financial Statements and include, among others, the discount rate, expected long-term rate of return on plan assets, retirement age and rates of increase in compensation and health care costs.
 We evaluate and update all of the assumptions annually on June 30, the measurement date.
-Refer to Notes to Financial Statements for the impact of the pension and postretirement plans on the financial statements.
+Refer to Notes to Financial Statements.